 7. Spend Your Days Leading Up To The Deployment Normally

 Brittney D suggests “To prepare for a deployment not while he is gone….spend every day like normal, don’t think about it and dwell on it.
 It’s gonna happen so take that day when it comes.
 Do things you love, take pictures and laminate them, be silly, cook his favorite meals.
 Set up Skype accounts and make sure he knows the passwords I always sneak notes in his bags the night before while he is in the shower.”

 Roseanna S gave great advice by suggesting to check expiration dates on debit cards.
 There is nothing worse then your husband or wife being overseas and having to wait for a debit card to by other items they may need.

 While a year long deployment sucks, it’s also a long time and enough time to complete some goals.
 This could mean a certification in a course, learning a new trade , or just finishing up those last few college credits or a GED.
 Without the spouse around you will have more time to focus on those things.
 It’s also a great way to get through the deployment and feel like you accomplished something too.

 10. Check with ACS Office

 To see what kind of programs they offer during deployments.
 Jessica C says” Find out if your ACS offers a Blue Star program.
 Among many other benefits, the one here in Hawaii works with CYS to offer free monthly childcare and free youth sports and SKIES activities.
 Also, our housing office offers extra benefits like lawn care and extra maintenance help to Blue Star cardholders”.
-I (Krystel) can attest to this as both my children did the Skies programs during deployments.
+Both my children did the Skies programs during deployments.

 Powered by Facebook Comments